laomatt/peanut_labs_terminal/README.md

+Thanks for taking the time to look at my code!
 I did not see any requirments as far as what coding language to use, so I chose ruby.

 There are two ways to run this:
+***
 1) you can run 'ruby terminal.rb input' which will take a filename as input and run the program with the sample file as an input

 2) you may also use this as an interactive terminal, with a command line, so you may type in any command listed below, as well as words that you want the terminal to display.
+***

 The original challenge